bmcguir2/molsim/README.md

 # molsim

-## Simulation of molecular spectra for astronomical observations
+## Simulation tools for radio molecular spectra

-`molsim` is a Python 3 package that provides an object-oriented interface for analyzing molecular spectra in high resolution astronomical observations.
+`molsim` is a Python 3 package that provides an object-oriented interface for analyzing molecular spectra in high resolution astronomical observations and laboratory data.
 Key features of `molsim` include:

 1. Line profile simulation
 2. Velocity stacking